shead-custom-design/graphcat/docs/dependencies.rst

 * blinker - fast & simple signaling for Python - https://pythonhosted.org/blinker
 * networkx - network analysis in Python - https://networkx.github.io

+If you are using Jupyter notebooks, you will want the following to enable Graphcat's notebook integration:

+* PyGraphviz - Python interface for Graphviz - https://pygraphviz.github.io
+* Graphviz - graph visualization software - http://www.graphviz.org

 Source Installation
 -------------------